 8. How do you reduce inefficiencies caused from employee turnover?

 Coming up next in our series is Understanding Multi-Location Profitability.
-Look for our article next Wednesday when I discuss the importance of looking at profitability by location and/or service line and the operational efficiencies gained when armed with the right information
+We’ll illustrate the importance of looking at profitability by location and/or service line, and the operational efficiencies gained when armed with the right information.